Skip to main content

 West Coast

-The west coast, known as the Platinum Coast, features upscale dining that blends traditional Bajan flavors with international techniques.
-Restaurants here often focus on fresh seafood with sophisticated presentations catering to luxury tourism.
+The west coast, the so-called Platinum Coast, is where the upscale dining is, putting traditional Bajan flavors through international techniques.
+Restaurants here work fresh seafood into refined plates aimed at the luxury crowd.

 Signature Dishes: